Getting Started In Craft Services Pt. 7: Finding Work

 Then in part six I helped you familiarize yourself with the most common production terms you’ll hear while working on a movie, television, video, or commercial shoot.

-Now it’s time to take a look at how to find work in craft services.
+Now it’s time to take a look at how to find craft service jobs.

-Until you are established and are sought out by producers and production managers, you should treat finding craft service work the same as you would for any other job.
+Until you established and sought out by producers and production managers, you should treat finding craft service jobs the same as you would for any other job.

 This means searching industry job boards, contacting social media connections, and/or working as a paid/unpaid intern on a production.

-Craft service work is competitive just like other entertainment industry jobs.
+Craft service jobs are just as competitive as other entertainment industry jobs.
 You must be diligent and persistent in your search especially if you live in highly competitive markets like Los Angeles, New York, Chicago, Miami, and Georgia.

 Below are a few resources that I recommend to help you begin your job search.
 You may have to call upon your “inner Sherlock” to uncover opportunities from some of these websites because they may not list specific craft service opportunities.